TheophileMot/chatty/README.md

 Chatty
 ======

-A simple chat app for multiple users, using React.
+A simple chat app for multiple users, built on React.

 ### Installation